 Aboriginal household: An Aboriginal household is any household where at least one usual resident was an Aboriginal or Torres Strait Islander person.

-The numerator excludes the 7.9% of dwellings for which the housing suitability indicator could not be calculated: however, these records are included in the denominator.
+The numerator excludes the small proportion of dwellings for which the housing suitability indicator could not be calculated: however, these records are included in the denominator.

 Numerator: Private dwellings, with Aboriginal households, requiring extra bedrooms